FCS 111. Interior Design Matters (3)

 Prerequisite: Completion of the lower division writing requirement.
 Interpersonal and intrapersonal relationships of courtship, marriage and family living, and the importance of these relationships in solving current issues concerning the quality of family life.
-(Available for General Education, Lifelong Learning.)
+(Available for General Education, D1 Social Sciences or E Lifelong Learning.)
 (IC)

 FCS 352.
 History of Textiles and Apparel (3)

 Prerequisite: Upper division standing.
 Study of the historical development of modern dress.

 Prerequisite: Upper division standing.
 Study of fashion products for their function and performance for all ages.
 Research and problem solving in a specialized area of fashion design, such as fashion products which provide easy access dressing solutions for independent and assisted dressing.